-- Texting – This can be a very effective mode of communication, particularly with teenagers.
-If you have children who are always on the go and don’t take time to pick up their phones, send a quick text just to let them know you are thinking about them.
+Texting can be a handy mode of communication, particularly with teenagers.
+If you have children who are always on the go and do not take time to pick up their phones, send a quick text just to let them know you are thinking about them.
 Whether or not they respond, you may put a smile on their face on a day that they would otherwise not have time to stop and think about you.